softrunapp/fastsnack/README.md

             .show();
 ```
 ## Default valuse
-Add this snippet in the onCreate of your applicaton calss or first activity
+Add this snippet in the onCreate of your applicaton class or first activity

 ```java
     FastSnackConfigs.buildDefaults()